Police shoot woman who had fired shots into ceiling at Dallas Love Field Airport, authorities say – KION546

 A woman allegedly fired several gunshots into the air at Dallas Love Field Airport in Texas on Monday before police shot her and took her into custody, Dallas Police said.

-The incident began at about 11 a.m. when a 37-year-old woman arrived to the airport and went inside near the ticket counters, Dallas Police Chief Eddie Garcia said.
-She went to the bathroom and then exited wearing a hoodie, and then pulled out a firearm and began shooting, apparently aiming at the ceiling, he said.
+The incident began at about 11 a.m. when a 37-year-old woman arrived at the airport and went inside near the ticket counters, Dallas Police Chief Eddie Garcia said.
+She went to the bathroom and then exited wearing a hoodie, pulled out a handgun and began shooting, apparently aiming at the ceiling, he said.

 An officer on scene shot her in a lower extremity and she was taken into custody and is in the hospital.
 No one else was injured, Garcia said.

+Police identified the suspect as Portia Odufuwa in a statement.
+CNN has been unable to determine if Odufuwa has retained an attorney at this time.

-The incident sparked chaos at the airport as people fled.
+The incident sparked chaos as people fled.
 Michael Loewinsohn had just arrived at the airport on a flight from Denver and was walking toward baggage claim when the chaos erupted.

 Loewinsohn took video showing a number of people sitting on the ground between the building and the tarmac.
 “We’re just told there was a shooter and we are going to need to stay outside for a bit,” Loewinsohn said.